 Formal complaints are generally be used when the informal report for early resolution is inappropriate (e.g. when the facts are in dispute regarding allegations of serious misconduct or there are reports of a pattern of inappropriate behavior/alleged criminal acts such as stalking or physical assault) or in cases where the informal process is unsuccessful.
 Resolution of formal complaints can take up to ninety (90) business days and involves an investigation and determination of whether or not District policy has been violated.
 Findings of a violation of policy through the formal complaint process may result in disciplinary action in accordance with District policies.

 Confidentiality cannot be guaranteed; t he District will protect the privacy of individuals involved in a report of discrimination or harassment to the extent allowed by law and District policy.
 However, confidentiality is not guaranteed as there may be times when disclosure of information is required.
 If a person requests that their name or other identifying information not be used in an investigation, the District will weigh requests for confidentiality against its duty to provide a safe and nondiscriminatory environment for all members of the District Community.

 You may file a complaint using our online complaint form, via email to email@example.com , via phone 310-660-3813, or in person with the Office of Title IX, Diversity, and Inclusion (Administration Building, Room 140*).

 Please see the Provisional Procedures for Unlawful Discrimination for detailed information on our policies and procedures.

-* Please note that during the COVID-19 Pandemic, the Officer of Title IX, Diversity, and Inclusion is conducting all meetings virtually.
+*During the COVID-19 pandemic, the Officer of Title IX, Diversity, and Inclusion is conducting all meetings virtually.
 Please contact our office to schedule a virtual meeting to discuss your questions and concerns.